jdevfullstack/jdevfullstack/README.md

 # Design.
 Develop.
 Innovate.
 ***Instructor by Night, Developer by Day, GitHub-er by Weekends & Free Time*** --*that's how it goes*--

-**Full Stack Software Developer, GitHub Contributor, GitHub Support Community Member L3, Google & VEX Robotics Certified Educator, ICT & Robotics Instructor**
+**Full Stack Software Developer, GitHub Contributor, Google & VEX Robotics Certified Educator, ICT & Robotics Instructor**

 I'm documenting the things I'm interested in, lessons that I'm learning and topics that I'm teaching